jqueuniet/netbox-go/apiv3_7/docs/InventoryItemTemplate.md

 ### NewInventoryItemTemplate

-`func NewInventoryItemTemplate(id int32, url string, display string, deviceType NestedDeviceType, name string, component interface{}, created NullableTime, lastUpdated NullableTime, depth int32, ) *InventoryItemTemplate`
+`func NewInventoryItemTemplate(id int32, url string, deviceType NestedDeviceType, name string, component interface{}, lastUpdated NullableTime, depth int32, ) *InventoryItemTemplate`

 NewInventoryItemTemplate instantiates a new InventoryItemTemplate object This constructor will assign default values to properties that have it defined,